 For security's sake, you may want to invest in privacy screens for your monitors.
 This means you won't be distracted by passing traffic, and they won't be distracted by whatever you're working on.

 How can I declutter my desktop without a drawer?
 Tips and Tricks to organize your desk and remove clutter

-If your workstation doesn't include a drawer, consider adding a closed desktop organizer to keep your tools in order.
+If your workstation doesn't include a drawer, consider adding a closed desktop organizer to keep your tools around your desk in order.
 A pretty box from a craft store can serve as a catch-all for stamp pads, your stapler and tape, and other hand-tools of the workspace.
 If possible, find a stackable set of drawers and trays to keep papers organized and keep the box on top.

 Many of us get notes and little gifts from friends that make us smile.
 However, not every message on these items is appropriate for the workplace.
 If you have a shelf and want to post a small picture of a loved one, do so.
 If you've got a funny sign that includes "colorful" language, keep that on your desktop at home.

 What should I keep at my clean desk?
 Desk organizers for small things: pen, papers, space under your desk

 On your desk, you'll need